mislavcimpersak/awesome-dev-fun/README.md

 - [Shrugapillar.js](https://github.com/memeguild/shrugapillar) - A library for generating shrugapillars.
 - [quinedb](https://github.com/gfredericks/quinedb) - A quine that is also a key-value store.
 Breaking down the walls between code and data.
 - [πfs](https://github.com/philipl/pifs) - π contains every possible digit sequence in existence.
 I'm sure your data is in there *somewhere*.
-- [parrot.live](https://github.com/hugomd/parrot.live) - 🐦 Bringing animated parrots to terminals everywhere
+- [parrot.live](https://github.com/hugomd/parrot.live) - 🐦 Bringing animated parrots to terminals everywhere.